oconpa/hugoHosting/content/_index.md

 **What is Rekognition and how can I use it in my personal projects?**

 Glad you ask!
-Rekognition is Amazon's machine learning powerhouse, allowing you to detect from a wide range of plug'n'play models.
-Whether it's object detection, celerity detection, or even text from an image, AWS has the tools to easily plug ML capabilities into your site to stand out.
+Rekognition is Amazon’s machine learning powerhouse, allowing you to detect from a wide range of plug’n’play models.
+Whether it’s object detection, celebrity detection, or even text from an image, AWS has the tools to easily plug ML capabilities into your site to stand out.

-In this workshop we will focus on building a fullstack face detection gallery app and highlight:
+In this workshop we will focus on building a full stack face detection gallery app and highlight:

 1. The benefits of using ML tools on AWS to build web applications.
 2. Provide a high-level overview of key AWS services, including Lambda, S3, API gateway, etc.
-3. Perfoming a simple data analysis on Rekognition results.
+3. Preforming a simple data analysis on Rekognition results.

-And without further adieu **let's do this!**
+And without further ado **let's do this!**